 Your MySQL server should now be activated.

-Before moving on to building your database, there are a few server details you’ll need to address.
+Security and Start-Up Before moving on to building your database, there are a few server details you’ll need to address.
 The most important is security.

 By default, MySQL is not password-protected, so you should add a root password with any MySQL installation.
 To set your password, type the following command into the Terminal window (replacing newpassword with a suitably difficult password):